bitfactory-software/anyxx/tutorials/tutorial___1.md

 // -->
 ```
 If you have used *std::any* before, this should be familar to.
-With such a type, you have one word, in our case *value*, with witch you can the pice of data around.
+With such a type, you have one word, in our case *value*, with witch you can pass a piece of data around.

 The downside, is the long list of "if's" to unpack the information.

 Also you have to bundle all knowledge of all possible types that are maybe in the *value* at the recieving side of the *type tunnel*.

 Wouldn't it be nice, to take this burden away from the reciever?.

 *virtual_void* has here some tools for you.
 One is an *open method*.

-That would look like this:
+With such an *open method* in place, our code look like this:

 // <!--
 ```cpp